Dinner on the Beach with Solar Lanterns

-Today I am sharing a dinner I created near our beach house this past weekend.
-I discovered some very inexpensive solar lanterns and shared how to use them in my blog today.
+Today I am sharing a dinner I created near our beach house.
+I discovered some very inexpensive hanging solar lanterns and am excited to show how you can use them anywhere in your yard.

 I had actually wanted to host this dinner all week but the evenings had either been overcast or windy.
-On Friday afternoon, the weather looked good, so I ran out to the beach and set up this dinner in the sand.
+Finally, the weather looked good, so I ran out to the beach and set up this dinner in the sand.

 The evening was perfect!

-And look how awesome these solar mason jars lanterns look.
+And look how awesome these hanging solar lanterns look.
 Did I mention they cost about $5 each?
 Yes, five dollars!

 A few years ago I created a similar dinner on the beach when I partnered with Sonenglas.
 Sonenglas makes a much more expensive solar jar ($32 each), and they are larger, but I knew they were a bit pricey.
-I have been. looking ever since for a less expensive option and I am thrilled that I found these solar lids.
+I have been hunting ever since for a less expensive option and I am thrilled that I found these solar lids.

 The solar lids and hangers are sold in a set of 12, and they come in cool light and warm light.
 I bought the cool lights but I think I might like the warm lights better.

 The jars are not included with the solar lids but you can buy a set of 12 Ball jars for about $2 – $3 each.